+Juvenile offenders also reflect gender differences.
+Rates for less serious crimes, such as smoking marijuana and shoplifting, are similar for boys and girls.
+But rates of serious and violent crime are lower among girls.
+Girls, for example, are more likely than boys to be arrested and detained for status offenses-acts that would not be offenses if committed by an adult, such as promiscuity, truancy, or running away (Sherman, 2005).
 A national study found that institutionalized girls are far more likely to think about and attempt suicide than are boys (Wells, 1994).
 One explanation for this self-destructiveness is that, like their adult counterparts, girls in the criminal justice system have high rates of physical and sexual abuse.
 (Abuse survivors in general attempt suicide more often than do persons without abuse histories.)
-Also, many girls enter the system pregnant; some become pregnant while incarcerated (Belknap et al. 1997).
+Also, many girls enter the system pregnant; some become pregnant while incarcerated (Belknap, Dunn, and Holsinger, 1997).